nemanjakojic/docker-containers-demo/README.txt

 -- =========================================== --
    Solution: kojic-backend-test-1
+   Submitted: Oct 10, 2021
 -- =========================================== --

-This folder contains all necessary artifacts for deploying and running the solution on docker containers.
+This folder contains all necessary artifacts for deploying and running the application services in multiple docker containers.

 ----------------------------------------------------------------------
 Solution Folder Structure